great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/in_memory/how_to_connect_to_in_memory_data_using_pandas.md

 ---
 title: How to connect to in-memory data using Pandas
 tag: [how-to, connect to data]
-description: A technical guide on connecting Great Expectations to a Pandas in-memory dataframe.
+description: A technical guide on connecting Great Expectations to a Pandas in-memory DataFrame.
 keywords: [Great Expectations, Pandas, Filesystem]
 ---